Landlords of Rooftop Cellular Sites: What is the Future For Rooftop Cell Site Rental Revenues in Urban Areas?

 Will My Rooftop Cell Site Become Obsolete???

 Will my $1,000+/month cell tower become obsolete?
 Or worse yet...
 Will my $4,000+ per month rooftop cell site become obsolete?
-The MILLION DOLLAR question for rooftop cell site landlords with carriers such as US Cellular, Verizon Wireless, AT&T, T-Mobile, Metro PCS and Sprint is, will future technology changes advance to the point where they are disruptive to the cell site industry and will they impact the cell tower rent that I am receiving?
+The MILLION DOLLAR question for rooftop cell site landlords with carriers such as US Cellular, Verizon Wireless, AT&T, T-Mobile, DISH and Sprint is, will future technology changes advance to the point where they are disruptive to the cell site industry and will they impact the cell tower rent that I am receiving?
 Five or ten years ago, we would have said, do not worry about it.
-Nowadays in 2017, we are changing our tone a bit, especially to cell tower and cell site landlords primarily in urban areas and heavily populated suburban areas surrounding the USA's largest cities.
+Nowadays in 2021, we are changing our tone a bit, especially to cell tower and cell site landlords primarily in urban areas and heavily populated suburban areas surrounding the USA's largest cities.

 What are the carriers looking for?